DaSalba/Image2GB/README.md

 the asset (try to keep it short and a valid C identifier, it will be the base name for the variables), choose the destination folder by clicking the button, and set the ROM bank number (0 for using the default bank).
 Click *[Export]*.
-The plugin will produce two files, a .h header and a .c source file, containing the asset and everything else needed.
+The plugin will generate two files, a .h header and a .c source file, containing the asset and everything else needed.

-To load it in your game with GBDK-2020, add the files to your project and:
+To use it in your game with GBDK-2020, add the two files to your project and:

-	// Load the tile data (GAME_BACKGROUNDS_NAME_TILES equals the actual number of tiles). set_bkg_data(0U, GAME_BACKGROUNDS_NAME_TILES, BackgroundDataName);
+	// Load the tile data at the start of VRAM. set_bkg_data(0U, GAME_BACKGROUNDS_NAME_TILES, BackgroundDataName);
-	// Draw the map to the whole screen (a tile is 8x8). set_bkg_tiles(0U, 0U, GAME_BACKGROUNDS_NAME_SIZE_X, GAME_BACKGROUNDS_NAME_SIZE_Y, BackgroundMapName);
+	// Load and set the tile map at screen origin. set_bkg_tiles(0U, 0U, GAME_BACKGROUNDS_NAME_SIZE_X, GAME_BACKGROUNDS_NAME_SIZE_Y, BackgroundMapName);
-	// Show the background layer.
+	// Enable the background layer.
 	SHOW_BKG;
 	// Turn the display on.
 	DISPLAY_ON;